 Green Kitchen Cabinets

-As we move into 2021, green is a colour which will become increasingly prominent in kitchen design.
+As we move into the new year, green is a colour which will become increasingly prominent in kitchen design.
 Green brings a warmer, more organic look than other dark finishes and will look great when coupled with black taps and sinks.

-Although it's unlikely you'll want to install a completely green kitchen, when used with white walls and wood floors, it will give your home a unique, modern look.
+Although it's unlikely you'll want to install a completely green kitchen, when used with neutral walls and wooden floors, it will give your home a chic, modern look.

 Stand Out Floors

-As you can probably tell, 2021 is the year of creating a kitchen which stands out from the crowd.
+As you can probably tell, 2022 is the year of creating a kitchen that stands out from the crowd.
 If you don't want to do this with your fixtures and cabinets, why not add a patterned floor?
 Whether it's bringing back the classic checkerboard or restoring some vibrant vintage tiles, it's a great opportunity to create a feature you won't find in any other home.

 One word of warning, if you want to add a vibrant floor, it's a good idea to keep the patterns in the rest of your kitchen to a minimum.
 Mixing a patterned floor with vibrant wallpapers will likely be too much for your eyes to take in.

-That concludes our roundup of the top 2021 kitchen trends.
-If you want some more inspiration, take a look at our Country Kitchen, Industrial Kitchen, Scandinavian Kitchen and Rose Gold Kitchen Ideas guides.
+That concludes our roundup of the top 2022 kitchen trends!
+If you want some more ideas and inspiration, take a look at our Country Kitchen, Industrial Kitchen, Scandinavian Kitchen and Rose Gold Kitchen Ideas guides.